 Fuzhou, China (2015)

-The letter of intent has set out areas of potential cooperation in the fields of science & technology, culture, education, agriculture, forestry, aquaculture and tourism.
+Areas of cooperation and mutual benefit have been identified in the fields of science & technology, culture, education, aquaculture, agriculture, and tourism.

 Fuzhou on Wikipedia